kobylyanskiy/edge-docs/docs/qgc/flight-modes.md

 <hr>

 !!! tip
-    If you want to learn more about the available flight modes, please, refer to the ardupilot docs available [here](http://ardupilot.org/copter/docs/flight-modes.html).
+    If you want to learn more about the available flight modes, please, refer to the ArduPilot docs available [here](http://ardupilot.org/copter/docs/flight-modes.html).